Stephen Kocisko: Early life

+Stephen Kocisko was born June 11, 1915, in Minneapolis, Minnesota, to Rusyn immigrant parents, John Kocisko and Anna Somos; John and Anna had a background of both Greek Catholic Ruysn and Lutheran Slovak.

-Born June 11, 1915, to Rusyn immigrant parents in Minneapolis, Minnesota, he graduated from De La Salle Catholic High School then studied at Nazareth Hall Preparatory Seminary in St. Paul, Minnesota.
+Stephen graduated from De La Salle Catholic High School then studied at Nazareth Hall Preparatory Seminary in St. Paul, Minnesota.
 Bishop Basil Takach sent him to St. Josaphat's Seminary in Rome, Italy for philosophical and theological education, where he earned a Licentiate (Master's) Degree in Sacred Theology.
 Bishop Alexander Evreinoff, the ordaining prelate for the Byzantine Catholics in Rome, ordained him to the priesthood on March 30, 1941, just before to his return to the United States.

 He first served as pastor in Detroit, Michigan and Lyndora, Pennsylvania.
 He also served as a member of the Exarchate's Matrimonial Tribunal and as professor of Patrology at the Byzantine Catholic Seminary of SS.
 Cyril and Methodius.
 Bishop Nicholas Elko appointed him in 1956 as the Chancellor of the Exarchate.

 Bishop Elko, faced with a growing number of parishes, petitioned the Holy See for an auxiliary bishop.
 On October 23, 1956, Kocisko was ordained as a bishop at the Cathedral of Saint Paul of the Roman Catholic Diocese of Pittsburgh in the Oakland district.

 Bishop Kocisko began residence at Holy Ghost Parish on the city's North Side.
 For the next seven years, he served as auxiliary bishop and was appointed Rector of the seminary and Vicar General.

 Rome upgrades the American Church's status

-Since its inception in 1924 as the "Apostolic Exarchate of United States of America, Faithful of the Oriental Rite (Ruthenian)", the organizational status of the Church was merely that of a missionary territory with limited self-governing authority, the homeland being Europe—albeit under Communist persecution since 1946.
+Since its inception in 1924 as the "Apostolic Exarchate of United States of America, Faithful of the Oriental Rite (Ruthenian)", the organizational status of the Church was merely that of a missionary territory with limited self-governing authority, the homeland being Europe - albeit under Communist persecution since 1946.

 On July 6, 1963, the Vatican upgraded the status of the church from Exarchate to Eparchy, or diocese according to the Latin-Rite terminology.
 A decree by the newly elected Pope Paul VI divided the entire U.S. territory of the Church into two separate ecclesiastical jurisdictions.
 The first, the Byzantine Catholic Eparchy of Passaic, included the Eastern states and the second jurisdiction, centered in Pittsburgh, included the rest of the nation.
 Both jurisdictions now held the canonical status of an eparchy or a full diocese.
 Bishop Elko continued as the American Church's senior hierarch, but Kocisko was selected as the first bishop for Passaic and was installed on July 6, 1963.